yenchenlin/nerf-pytorch/README.md

 A faithful PyTorch implementation of [NeRF](http://www.matthewtancik.com/nerf) that **reproduces** the results while running **1.3 times faster**.
 This repository is based on authors' Tensorflow implementation [here](https://github.com/bmild/nerf).

-## Dependencies:

-- PyTorch 1.4
-- matplotlib
-- numpy
-- imageio
-- imageio-ffmpeg
-- configargparse

-The LLFF data loader requires ImageMagick.

-You will also need the [LLFF code](http://github.com/fyusion/llff) (and COLMAP) set up to compute poses if you want to run on your own real data.

 ## Installation

 ```